DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.military.getSquadName(squad_id)``

-  Returns the name of a squad/
+  Returns the name of a squad.

 Action Timer API
 ~~~~~~~~~~~~~~~~